German Bund yields hit 1-month lows as BoE keeps rates unchanged | Business

 German Bund yields hit 1-month lows as BoE keeps rates unchanged

 Some kind of combination of more dovish tapering from the Fed and the BoE decision not to hike is pushing yields lower," DZ Bank rates strategist Rene Albrecht said.
-Germany's 10-year government bond yield, the benchmark for the bloc, dropped 3.5 basis points at one stage to a one-month low of -0.207%.
+Germany's 10-year government bond yield, the benchmark for the bloc, dropped 6 basis points, hitting a one-month low of -0.23%.

 German government bond yields dropped to their lowest levels in a month on Thursday after the Bank of England kept its interest rates on hold, surprising markets that had priced in a 15 basis-point rate hike.
 Following the U.S. Federal Reserve's announcement overnight that it would taper its bond purchases, the BoE confounded those expecting it to become one of the first major central banks to raise rates after the COVID-19 pandemic.